 When you find your passion, you’ll find that the time requirements for meditation stop mattering so much.

-Instead of it feeling like a job, it feels more like part of your life story.
+Instead of meditation feeling like a job, it will come to feel more like part of your life story.

 #7.
 What Is Your Purpose?

 There are many reasons why people choose to embrace meditation.

 Others are looking to tap into their deep creative centers and potential.

 Others meditate to follow the subtle call to connect to something greater than themselves.

 These are all specific ways to describe what the overall purpose of meditation happens to be: to find your balance.